 IntroducingA Design System for anything digital at Aarhus University

-Also, the picker at the bottom right corner for the screen is for demo purposes only.
-Never ever use it on you production site!
+The picker at the bottom right corner for the screen is for demo purposes only.
+Never ever use it on your production site!

 A few highlights

 - Baked-in consistency, e.g. maximum widths directly on p-tags, headers etc. ensuring legibility by preventing lines from ever becoming too long.

 - Automatic control and adjustment for contrast-ratio between text color and background in order to adhere to accessibility standards.

 - Two different line-heights.
 One for body text and paragraphs and one, more compressed, for stuff that is generally single line, like headers and labels.
 This ensures a visually coherent design especially on mobile where these tend to wrap onto more than one line.

 - Font-sizes and spacings are all set using css-variables, making it easy to change scales across screen sizes.

 - Font-sizes and spacing varies along a modular-scale to ensure a harmonious relationship between each size.

 - Colors are also set using css-variables that are part of a theming class, making it easy to completly change the colors of the entire page or a single element.
 No more adding specific hex-codes in css-properties.